 Great value for first fishing life vest

-Good safety features, including whistle and reflective stripes
+Good safety features, including reflective stripes

 If you’re someone who prefers doing it all when it comes to fishing, including paddling your boat out into the waters, you’ll need to be completely comfortable and not be weighed down by your life vest.
 With our choice for kayak fishing, that’s exactly what you’ll get with the ONYX Life Jacket.